denten-books/plain-text/main.md

 Several lines in Hegel's own exposition on Plato's idealism give us a glimpse of his struggle with the Platonic concept of form.
-He writes, "The Idea is nothing but what is current with us under the name of the Universal, when this word is not taken in the sense of *formal* Universal--which is only a property of things--but as the in-and-for-itself existent, as the essence, as that which alone is true.
+He writes, "The Idea is nothing but what is current with us under the name of the Universal, when this word is not taken in the sense of *formal* Universal---which is only a property of things---but as the in-and-for-itself existent, as the essence, as that which alone is true.
 We translate the Greek word *eidos* by 'genus' or 'species' (*Gattung* or *Art* in German) [...]
 When 'genus' or 'species' is seized as a number of similar determinations collected by reflection from several